AaltoRSE/speech2text/docs/source/user_guide.md

-## Notes and troubleshooting
+## Known issues and troubleshooting

 **If at any point something doesn't work or you are unsure how to proceed, do not hesitate to contact [the Aalto RSEs](https://scicomp.aalto.fi/rse/).
 You can visit us at [the daily Zoom help session at 13.00-14.00](https://scicomp.aalto.fi/help/garage/#id1) where we can walk through the speech2text workflow together, debug problems, answer questions, help with data analysis, and more.**

-### Processing sensitive and personal data

-The workflow described here is suitable for processing sensitive and personal data.
-All data uploaded to and processed on Triton is stored on servers managed by Aalto and can only be accessed from within Aalto network.
-The files and folders on Triton are protected by standard Unix permissions so that only their owner (you) has access to them.
+### My transcription has a weird segment where a word or two are repeated over and over for a minute.

-### My speech2text process ran over night and I got noted that the job failed due to time limit
+### My speech2text process ran over night and I got noted that the job failed due to time limit.

 The run time of speech2text on a single audio file is limited to 24 hours by default.
 If you have very large audio files (several hours), you can try setting the maximum run time to a larger value, e.g. 72 hours, with
 ```
 export SPEECH2TEXT_TIME=72:00:00
 ```
-Run the speech2text again according to the guide [above](#run-speech2text-on-triton).
+Run the speech2text on your file/folder again normally according to the guide [above](#run-speech2text-on-triton).

 ### I accidentally closed the browser tab/window when speech2text was still running.